-TP - Just entering her first year of study, Chu Thi Xuan, Hanoi Medical University, is worried about the long journey ahead of her to study Medicine (General Practitioner).
+TP - Just entering her first year of study, Chu Thi Xuan, from Hanoi Medical University, is worried about the long journey ahead of her to study Medicine (General Practitioner).
 Her family is a near-poor household in a commune of Quynh Luu district, Nghe An.
 Xuan's parents' income depends on a small amount of land and the weather.

 TP - Just entering her first year of study, Chu Thi Xuan, Hanoi Medical University, is worried about the long journey ahead of her to study Medicine (General Practitioner).
-Her family is a near-poor household in a commune of Quynh Luu district, Nghe An.
+Her family is a near-poor household in a commune of Quynh Luu district, Nghe An .
 Xuan's parents' income depends on a small amount of land and the weather.

 Before they can celebrate being admitted to university, students are already worried about rising tuition fees.
 Photo: NGHIEM HUE |

 Previously, her daily wage was 100,000 VND.
-Each month, after deducting her personal work, she received a salary of 24-25 working days, equivalent to 2.4-2.5 million VND.
+Each month, excluding personal work, she received a salary of 24-25 working days, equivalent to 2.4-2.5 million VND.
 Her husband, Dinh Xuan Dung, is a carpenter, so his daily wage is higher.
 The couple's income can be considered stable in the countryside.
 But after the pandemic, they lost their jobs, their children went to university, and difficulties piled on top of difficulties.

-University tuition fees are currently applied according to Decree 81 and Decree 97 amending and supplementing Decree 81 on the mechanism for collecting and managing tuition fees for educational institutions in the national education system and policies on tuition exemption and reduction, support for learning costs; service prices in the field of education and training.
+University tuition fees are applied according to Decree 81 and Decree 97 amending and supplementing Decree 81 on the mechanism for collecting and managing tuition fees for educational institutions in the national education system and policies on tuition exemption and reduction, support for learning costs; and service prices in the field of education and training.

-According to this decree, the tuition fee ceiling applicable to public universities that are not self-sufficient in regular expenditure (not yet autonomous) for the 2025-2026 school year will have 7 levels according to 7 groups of majors.
+According to this decree, the tuition fee ceiling applied to public universities that are not self-sufficient in regular expenditure (not yet autonomous) for the 2025-2026 school year will have 7 levels according to 7 groups of majors.
 Of which, the lowest is 15.2 million VND/year and the highest is 31.1 million VND/10-month school year.
 This fee increases by 1.7-3.5 million VND/school year compared to the 2024-2025 school year depending on the group of majors.

 Source: https://tienphong.vn/con-hoc-dai-hoc-bo-me-meo-mat-post1705116.tpo